 No airline or credit card company makes it easier to redeem miles toward travel than Capital One.
 Just charge your flight, hotel, Airbnb – even Disney theme park tickets – or almost any other travel expense to your Capital One card.
 A few days later, you can go in and cover that charge from your statement using miles.

 Using this method, every Capital One mile is worth 1 cent.
-That means you can book $750 in flights using that 75,000-mile bonus.
-Or cover a $750 bill at a hotel or Airbnb.
-Or $750 for a rental car.
+That means you can use the Venture X Card's big bonus and miles earned on your spending to book $1,200 worth of flights.
+Or cover a $1,200 hotel stay or Airbnb.
+Or a $1,200 rental car (a really nice rental car).
 We could go on and on like this.

 Is that an earth-shattering value?
 No. There are better ways to squeeze more out of your Capital One bonus.
 But if delving into airline award charts and Capital One transfer partners isn't your thing, the simplicity and flexibility of redeeming Capital One miles this way makes it a serious sweet spot – especially when you pair it with a cheap flight.

 Here's an example.
-Let's say you're a Thrifty Traveler Premium member and just received this alert for $460 nonstop flights from Miami (MIA) to Rome (FCO) for the fall.
+Let's say you're a Thrifty Traveler Premium member and just received this alert for $460 nonstop flights from Miami (MIA) to Rome (FCO) for next March.

 Get cheap flights like this one sent straight to your inbox with Thrifty Traveler Premium!